Chapter 36 of the Wisconsin Statutes directs the

 The Budget Review and Advisory Committee reports to the

-chancellor and Executive Committee of the Faculty Senate.
+chancellor and Executive Committee of the Common Council.
 Members provide

 information of a general nature to their respective governance units to keep